 Okay, you would think that the smart thing to do is to prepare.

-There had been reports and there's a lot of investigations going on as to whether or not there were organized agitators within the group of people that you know got into the Capitol yesterday.
+There had been reports and there's a lot of investigations going on as to whether or not there were organized agitators within the group of people that, you know, got into the Capitol yesterday.

-Um, but you know, I'm looking at this from just one objective perspective here.
+But, you know, I'm looking at this from just one objective perspective here.

-This is our capital.
+This is our Capitol.

 This is the U.S. Capitol.

-And with relative, sadly, I say that with relative ease in a matter of just a few minutes.
+And with relative, sadly, I say that with relative ease in a matter of just a few minutes, you know, a massive security breach at a level I never thought could ever be possible.

 And especially when you consider that there was advanced warning that you had a march from the Washington Monument to the Capitol was going to take place.

-And if you monitor social media, not that you it confirms it, but there was chatter that different groups were going to agitate.
+And if you monitor social media, not that it confirms it, but there was chatter that different groups were going to agitate.

 And I'm not saying left or right, left, right, whoever.